alexlawrence/declarative/README.md

 ###Explanation

-If you need some basic explanation on this topic read the chapter "Basics" below.
+If you are new to user interface development read the chapter "Basics" below.

 Consider the following code for a character counter:

 ```javascript